 |270T||Middle Eastern Percussion||Eric LaPernaemail@example.com|

-*Requires instructor permission to register.
-Letters A/B/C/D denotes multiple sections.
+* Requires instructor permission.
+Letters A/B/C/D denote multiple sections.